janskibh/wormhole-ra/README.md

 ## Configuration

 Define The SSH_USER and SSH_HOST ans add redirections in `/etc/wormhole-ra/tunnel.conf`

+When the redirections are created, you can access your ressources at [vps ip]:[public port]

 If you have any troubles, please report them to bellon@ieee.org.
 If you have questions, you can contact me on Discord -> @jan.mp4